 Well I and some others were sent to this planet to participate in assessing the worthiness of the inhabitants for inclusion in the universe’s grand scheme of things.
-Of course they are not supposed to know that we inhabit their bodies and neither apparently are we to know our own reality.
+Of course they are not supposed to know that we inhabit their bodies and apparently neither are we to know our own reality.
 Them knowing would change everything and possibly lead to mass psychosis.
-Our knowing would undoubtedly change our perceptions of the planet’s inhabitants and our relationships with them.
+Our knowing would undoubtedly change our perception of the planet’s inhabitants and our relationships with them.

 How did I become aware?
 A few years ago I started to have these odd feelings, feeling of loneliness and of not belonging here which were often followed by a desire for it to end – for the end of my life.
-These feelings started when I surmised that I did not belong here, was seeing a very different world from what others around me were seeing.
+These feelings started when I surmised that I did not belong here, was in fact, seeing a very different world from what others around me were seeing.
 I began to feel, no that is wrong, to know that this world is interconnected, that all things and all people, dead and living are interconnected in a way that is not apparent to those not gifted with this enabling sight.
 It surprised me to find that this was a rare thing.
 Who was I to have this gift?
 Or perhaps, this curse?

 That was the first step.

 More recently I had been going through a dark period in my life.
 I experienced profound sadness at my failures in my relationship with my long-time spouse; sadness at my failure to be able to let go of my work and retire like so many of my age had done and at my failure to achieve my own life goals.
 Overlaying all I felt a deep sadness that I and my generation had not achieved the goals of our youth to create equality between the sexes and races, peace between nations and a sustainable Earth.